manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 The goals should be measurable and very clear expectation should be set, in discussion with each employee, as regards what constitutes successful completion for each goal.

-OKRs are a common methodology for setting and tracking goals.
+[OKR](https://en.wikipedia.org/wiki/OKR) is a common methodology for setting and tracking goals.

 I like to break down goals for my employees into the following broad categories: